-Beyond the core, each student must complete at least 3 elective courses, totaling at least 9 credit hours, related to his or her selected area of concentration and agreed upon by his or her advisor.
+Beyond the core, each student must complete at least three elective courses for a total of at least 9 credit hours related to his or her selected area of concentration and agreed upon by his or her advisor.
 Elective courses should support the student's proposed capstone requirement within either the research or professional track, as described below.
+Students who desire to take additional electives (i.e., beyond the requirement) may do so with the consent of their advisor, but students need take no more than three elective courses to meet the degree requirement.
+Students may include no more than one 400G-level course among their electives, nor may electives include 400G-level courses in statistics, geographic information systems, or any other subject that is a prerequisite for admission to the program.